moliver28/research-handbook/content/handbook/engineering/development/sec/secure/composition-analysis.md

 1. Be timeboxed in days (using weights)
 1. Containting a list of questions to be answered
 1. Need to be updated with results, gathered data and conclusions
-1. Labeled `~"workflow::refinment"` when writing down the questions & `~"workflow::in dev"` while working to answer the questions
+1. Labeled `~"workflow::refinement"` when writing down the questions & `~"workflow::in dev"` while working to answer the questions
 1. Be attached to the original epic

 Examples: